 The OHA offers a variety of volunteer opportunities for our members.
 Our main focus is on providing opportunities to revisit the huts and help with current operations, but we also sponsor ways for members to “give back” to the local communities that contribute so much to hut history and culture.
 To paraphrase Muhammad Ali: “Service to others is our rent for living on the planet.”

 Trail Work.
 The OHA is the official adopter of the Hutmen’s Trail and the Hall’s Ledge Trail, both in Pinkham Notch and part of the White Mountain National Forest.
 We patrol and maintain these trails annually and welcome your participation.
 16 hours of service entitles you to a free White Mountain National Forest parking pass, good for one year.
-Contact Bill Barrett below to learn more.
+Contact Bill Barrett via the contact form below to learn more.

 O.H.A.
 Cabin.
 Join us mid-October for Oktoberfest, our annual Cabin cleaning and maintenance session to get the old place ready for winter.
 All skills and abilities welcome.
 Come for the weekend, or drop by for a day or a few hours.
 BYO and we’ll feed you a traditional German menu fit for a Burgermeister.
 For more info, watch the events listing our event listings.

 AMC Hut Volunteer Programs.
 Hut Volunteer Naturalists lead evening programs focused on the natural history of the White Mountains.
 Hut Info Vols greet guests, share trail advice, and help with check-in and retail sales.
 Receive FREE hut guest meals and bunk while you’re volunteering.
 Please contact the AMC’s Outdoor Program Centers Volunteer Coordinator, Kyra Salancy, via the contact form below to learn more about volunteer opportunities at AMC’s huts, lodges, and campsites.
 Winter is the best time to inquire about these programs for the following summer.